flame-engine/flame/doc/components.md

 The `onMount` method can be overridden to run initialization code for the component.
 When this method is called, BaseGame ensures that all the mixins which would change this component behaviour are already resolved.

-The `onRemove` method can be overridden to run code before the component is removed from the game.
+The `onRemove` method can be overridden to run code before the component is removed from the game, it is only run once even if the component is removed both by using the `BaseGame` remove method and the ´Component´ remove method.

 There are also other implementations: